Hilton eliminates lounge access benefit for elites at its newest brand

 Diamond members wishing to access Club Signia can do so for an additional cost, Hilton confirmed in a press statement to One Mile at a Time, which also specified the reason for the change, explaining that “Club Signia will offer a premium experience and amenities beyond those of our existing executive lounges.”

-In February 2019, Hilton launched Signia as a “new meetings-and-events-focused brand” for “meeting professionals and sophisticated business travellers,” and most notably added larger spaces for meetings and events, while focusing on “modern design, technology and culinary experience,” as TPG previously reported.
+In February 2019, Hilton launched Signia as a “new meetings-and-events-focused brand” for “meeting professionals and sophisticated business travelers,” and most notably added larger spaces for meetings and events, while focusing on “modern design, technology and culinary experience,” as TPG previously reported.

 “Large ballrooms and pre-function areas will feature smart design paired with the newest technologies to elevate today’s meetings,” the company said in a release announcing the brand.
 “As the modern meeting attendee is looking for spaces that inspire innovative thinking, the small to mid-size meeting rooms will feature unique design and technology that spark new ideas and optimize work and collaboration.”